jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ### Validate SRv6-TE steering of L3VPN traffic
 #### Validate bulk traffic takes the non-shortest path: xrd01 -> 02 -> 03 -> 04 -> 07
 1. Run the tcpdump.sh script in the util directory on the following links in the network.
 These can either be run sequentially while executing the ping in step 2, or you can open individual ssh sessions and run the tcpdumps simultaneously.
+As you run the tcpdumps you should see SRv6 Micro-SID 'shift-and-forward' behavior in action.
+Feel free to run all, or just one or two tcpdumps:

     ```
     ./tcpdump.sh xrd01-xrd02
+    ```
+    ```
     ./tcpdump.sh xrd02-xrd03
+    ```
+    ```
     ./tcpdump.sh xrd03-xrd04
+    ```
+    ```
     ./tcpdump.sh xrd04-xrd07
     ```